Many people are surprised to learn how prevalent palm oil ingredients are in breakfast cereal.

 Cereal is a staple in our house.
 It’s been a challenge to find cereals without palm oil.
 We are always on the lookout for more cereals.

 We will continue to buy palm free cereal and products.
 If we are not certain they are, we don’t buy them.

 Palm oil free cereals

-Please use this list.
+Please support this list of cereals.
 We compiled it to make it easier to find cereals without palm oil.

 We will be brand-loyal to these cereals and applaud them for using palm-free alternatives.